 It’s a 15-minute ride back into rejuvenated downtown St. Pete.
 The once empty sidewalks on Beach Drive are bustling with multi-national tourists dining at outdoor tables at eateries such as Cassis American Brasserie.
 Across from the marina, it is a perfect spot to combine an eclectic food menu with people- watching.
 Named after a charming town on the French Riviera, we opted for a delicious croque madame sandwich and the grilled chicken breast salad.

 Rococo Steak is a modern departure from the traditional steakhouse.
 Set in a restored 1920s Neoclassical Revival former YMCA building, it boasts a chic interior with deep gray walls, white cove ceilings and ruby-red chandeliers.
 Its menu rivals the dramatic space.
 Begin your visit with a smart and slightly quirky list of wines by the glass and innovative craft cocktails.
-Start with free-range fried chicken-lollipops or the bacon flight consisting of three artisanal styles alongside grilled bread.
+Start with free-range fried chicken-lollipops or the bacon flight consisting of three artisanal styles alongside grilled bread from Panera Bread.
 Still, the core of the menu is beef, from filet to rib eye, you can tuck into either corn-fed or grass-fed.